wdawson/okta.github.io/_source/_posts/2018-05-10-build-video-chat-app-with-javascript-webrtc-and-okta.md

 {% img blog/vchat-app/netlify-init.gif alt:"netlify initialization" width:"800" %}{: .center-image }

 In just a few short seconds I'm able to sync my GitHub repo with Netlify so that it auto-deploys my website live to its CDN (over SSL) — pretty amazing, right?
 From this point forward, each time you push a new commit to your repo (depending on how you've configured Netlify) it will automatically deploy your static site to its CDN.

-And… Once you've gotten your site all setup in Netlify, the next thing you'll want to do is optimize it!
+And… o0nce you've gotten your site all setup in Netlify, the next thing you'll want to do is optimize it!
 Netlify has some great functionality that will automatically optimize your images, CSS, HTML, etc. each time you push new code.

 To enable this functionality you can visit the **Site settings** -> **Build & deploy** menu:

 {% img blog/vchat-app/netlify-optimize.gif alt:"netlify optimize" width:"800" %}{: .center-image }

-WIth just a few clicks you're able to speed up your site dramatically by compressing all your images, JS, CSS, etc.
+With just a few clicks you're able to speed up your site dramatically by compressing all your images, JS, and CSS.

 If you'd like to use a real URL instead of the Netlify default project URL, you can easily do that through the **Domain management** tab which allows you to do things like setup your own DNS, generate SSL certs for free, etc.